Julie Hilling: Political career

 Hilling was elected as the Member of Parliament for Bolton West in May 2010 with a majority of just 92 votes (0.19%), in a seat the Conservatives had targeted since the previous incumbent Ruth Kelly had become embroiled in the expenses scandal.

 She was appointed as Parliamentary Private Secretary to Yvette Cooper in her role as Shadow Women's and Equalities Minister in October 2010, the same month that she became a member of the Transport Select Committee.
 Hilling was appointed chair of the all-party Rail in the North group of MPs.
 Julie also served on the Standards and Privileges Select Committee and is a member of the All Party Parliamentary Groups on Rail, Youth Affairs, Children, Community & Voluntary Sector and Save The Pub.
 Hilling was promoted to join the Whips office in June 2012.

 Hilling launched a campaign to promote Emergency Life Skills (ELS) and pressed the Government to introduce it into the national curriculum.
-She linked up with Bolton Wanderers Community Trust, North West Ambulance Service as well as the British Heat Foundation to push for every school leaver in Bolton West to become trained in CPR and ELS.
+She linked up with Bolton Wanderers Community Trust, North West Ambulance Service as well as the British Heart Foundation to push for every school leaver in Bolton West to become trained in CPR and ELS.
 Throughout 2013, Hilling actively campaigned on dangerous dogs, following the death of 14-year-old constituent Jade Lomas-Anderson, in Atherton.
 She joined other MPs in a nationwide campaign to present a petition alongside Jade's parents to 10 Downing Street, before presenting it in the House of Commons.
 She also sought to make amendments to the recent Anti-Social Behaviour, Crime and Policing Bill to include preventative measures such as Dog Control Notices and to control the number of dogs in a household.

 In her Bolton West Constituency, Hilling lead campaigned against the Bedroom Tax and for lower Energy Bills.

 Hilling lost her seat at the 2015 election by 801 votes, and was selected to contest the seat again at the snap 2017 general election.
 She lost again, with the incumbent Conservative, Chris Green, increasing his majority to 936.
 Hilling has been chosen to contest Bolton West for Labour at the 2019 election.
 Hilling lost the seat for a third time in 2019, when Chris Green increased his majority by almost 8,000 votes.